scrapoxy/scrapoxy/packages/website/intro/ui.md

 Upon the first connection:
 1. Scrapoxy will redirect you to the `Marketplace` section;
 2. Search for a provider by name or type;
-3. Providers are categorized by type (e.g., cloud provider, proxies services, etc.);
+3. Providers are categorized by type (e.g., datacenter provider, proxies services, etc.);
 4. Click on `Create` to commence the configuration the chosen provider.